GuanceCloud/datakit/internal/export/doc/en/apis.md

     - The following parameters have been deprecated [:octicons-tag-24: Version-1.30.0](changelog.md#cl-1.30.0)
         - `echo_line_proto`: Replaced by the `echo` parameter.
         - `echo_json`: Replaced by the `echo` parameter.
-    - Although multiple parameters are of the bool type, if you do not need to enable the corresponding option, do not pass in the `false` value.
+    - Except for `disable_filter`, although multiple parameters are of the bool type, if you do not need to enable the corresponding option, do not pass in the `false` value.
 The API will only determine whether the corresponding parameter has a value, regardless of its content.
     - The automatic recognition of timestamp precision (`precision`) [:octicons-tag-24: Version-1.30.0](changelog.md#cl-1.30.0) means guessing the possible timestamp precision based on the incoming timestamp value.
 Mathematically, it cannot guarantee correctness, but it is sufficient for daily use.
 For example, for the timestamp 1716544492, its timestamp is judged as seconds, and for 1716544492000, it will be judged as milliseconds, and so on.
     - If there is no time in the data point, the timestamp of the machine where DataKit is located will be used as the standard.
     - Although the protocol currently supports binary format and any format, the central system does not yet support writing these two types of data. **Specially noted here**.